Frequently Asked Questions about SRPG

 What distinguishes SRPG from other summer research programs?

-Our program features a structured and highly supportive career development component, a focus on scientific communication, and an emphasis on collaborative approaches to learning and scientific discovery.
+In addition to original, cutting-edge research projects, SRPG features a highly supportive career development component, a focus on scientific communication, and an emphasis on collaborative approaches to learning and scientific discovery.
+SRPG also features sessions on topics that address diversity and inclusion in the sciences.

-Do students have responsibilities outside of the research experience?
+What responsibilities do students have outside of the research lab?

 Who is eligible to apply?